Environmental Studies Faculty

 - B.S.
 Cal-Poly San Luis Obispo, Landscape Architecture

-Environmental Studies, Forest Management and Planning, Field Courses
+Environmental Studies, Forest Management and Planning, Field Courses, Winter Ecology

 Darrel believes in the teaching philosophy of "learning by doing."
 Whatever class you take with him, expect to spend time outdoors doing what you are learning about.
 His students built the interpretive trail on campus.
 Darrel has lots of experience working outdoors with federal land management agencies.
 He has worked for the National Park Service as a Hydrological Technician, with the Forest Service as a Biological Science Technician and Forestry Technician, and for the Bureau of Land Management as a Recreation Assistant.
+Currently Darrel is an active member of Plumas Wilderness, a non-profit working with our community and local stakeholders to identify potential wilderness areas.
 Before coming to FRC, Darrel was an Instructor and Director of the Environmental Studies program at Western State College of Colorado.
 He has also taught for the American Universities International Program in Belize and for the Wilderness Education Association in Baja California.

 - M.S.
 University of Hawaii, Chemical Oceanography